jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-01.md

 $$c-e+a-f+d-b.$$

-**260.** It is evident, therefore, that addition is attended with no difficulty, whatever be the form of the terms to be added: thus, if it were necessary to add together the expressions
+<span class="art">260</span> It is evident, therefore, that addition is attended with no difficulty,
+whatever be the form of the terms to be added: thus, if it were necessary to add together the expressions
 $$2a^3+6\surd b-4\log c$$ and $$5 \sqrt[5]{\vphantom{a}} a-7c$$, we should write them